-We are fortunate to live in a country with such an abundance of water—20% of the world’s freshwater.
-But unfortunately, Canadians are taking advantage of that abundance: Did you know that Canadians are some of the highest per capita users of water in the world?
+We are fortunate to live in a country with such an abundance of water — 20% of the world’s freshwater.
+But unfortunately, Canadians are taking advantage of that abundance: Did you know that Canadians are some of the highest per capita water users in the world?

 Every living organism needs water to survive so if humans pollute and overuse it, this affects everything from how you physically feel to how climate conditions change.
-Some days it can be incredibly daunting to reduce our environmental footprint, especially when we see that others around us are not doing their part.
+Some days it can be incredibly daunting to reduce our environmental footprint, especially when others are not doing their part.
 But when we break it down into small steps, we realize we have more power than we think.

 The good news is that with some simple changes to water use habits and household equipment, we can reduce water consumption in the home by up to 40%.
 Many of the things we can do are quite common, simple and inexpensive.